dibyendumajumdar/dmr_c/README.md

 Here $LLVM_INSTALL_DIR refers to the path where LLVM is installed.

-Build on Linux and Mac OSX is similar.
+Generation of build scripts follows the same process on Linux and Mac OSX platforms.

+Once the build files are generated you can use the normal build tools i.e. Visual Studio on Windows and make on UNIX platforms.

 ## Using dmr_C command line tools